eouthwaite/roxy-deploy-ontology/README.md

 ./ml local deploy content
 ./ml local deploy_ontologies
 ```
-Use the ontology graph with care: existing entries are deleted prior to redeployment.
+Use the ontology graph with care; existing entries are deleted prior to redeployment.